t-walk161/CSC1030GroupProject/notes.md

 Could implement a difficulty feature which takes would affect the time the user has to complete the heist.
 For eg. easy = 5 mins, medium = 4, hard = 3.
 Example of this code is week 9 practical.
 Var difficulty.

+NOTES FOR MIKE
+sessionStorage.getItem('userName') //Returns the name set by the user